 To assist you in planning your Gold Award, the attached documents may be of use:

-A Gold Award Proposal (attached) must be filled in and submitted to the Award Leader for approval and signing.
-You do not need to know what you are doing for each Section/ Activity before you begin.
+A Gold Award Proposal (attached) must be filled in and submitted to your Award Leader for review and signing.
+You do not need to know what you are doing for each Section’s Activity before you begin.
 If you change your mind, or add in an additional Activity, then you will need to update your Gold Award Proposal and send through to your Award Leader as per the above steps.

-Please note: Ensure proposals have good amounts of detail, the SMART goal method is preferable, and goals are appropriate for a Gold Award Level.
-Proposals are required to be type.
+Please note: Ensure proposals have a good amount of detail, the SMART goal method is preferable, and goals are appropriate for a Gold Award Level.
+Proposals are required to be typed.

-Once the Award is complete, Assessor Reports attached ect, the Awardee must write a detailed Gold Award Summary (template attached).
-This is uploaded into ORB before the Award Leader pushes ORB approval through to the State Office.
+Once the Award is complete, Assessor Reports attached etc, you must write a detailed Gold Award Summary (template attached).
+This is uploaded into ORB before your Award Leader pushes ORB approval through to the State Award Office.

-Please note: The Gold Award Summary is a reflection in the Participants own words on their experiences and challenges with the Award, it must be fairly detailed.
+Please note: The Gold Award Summary is a reflection in your own words on your experiences and challenges with the Award, it must be fairly detailed.
 Awards will not be approved without this document.

-Guide for Gold Award Participants: This document gives you some activity ideas of what you could do for your Bronze Award.
+Guide for Gold Award Participants: Provides Activity ideas for your Award.

-Gold Award Checklist: This is to assist you to ensure you have all the requirements completed for each of your sections on ORB.
+Gold Award Checklist: Assists you check you have all requirements completed for each of your Sections on ORB.
+Great to fill out before submitting your Award for final approval.

 User Guides: Web User Guide and the Participant App User Guide.
 Please read through these if you are unsure about how to use ORB.
 I recommend you download the app to log hours (Award set up must be done on a desktop).